adityarj/us-flights-2015/README.md

 # A Visualization of Flight Data in the United States, 2015
-A Dorling Cartogram of Pie Charts over the US flights 2015 dataset aggregated at the state level
+A Dorling Cartogram of Pie Charts over the US flights 2015 dataset aggregated at the state level.
+Viewable here : https://adityarj.neocities.org/us_flights/

 ## Running
 Simply run a HTTP server at this directory.
 For example, you could use, ```python -m http.server```, if you are using Python 3